Writing a good request is one of the most important parts of couch surfing. Not sure where to start or what to include?

 Tell the host about yourself

 Tell the host a little about yourself.
-What kind of person are you, what are you interested in?
-What's your travel style and what are you hoping to get out of the trip?
+Your profile will have all the details, but your request will still give the first impression of what kind of person you are.
 Don't repeat what is already in your profile, but include any pieces of information that are relevant in the context of your request.

 Think about your shared interests, and try to write something engaging that catches the host's attention.
 Some hosts in big cities who get lots of requests even require that requests include a reference to something in their profile so they know you read their profile!